Frequently asked questions

 How do I complete the annual Worker Service Return?

 It's simple.
-Just log in to online services and fill in the form before 31 July.
+Just log in to online services and complete the return before 31 July.
+Once you've logged in you have the choice of completing the return by entering details online, or by downloading a spreadsheet and importing this back into online services once you're done.
 We'll email you in June when returns for this financial year are ready to complete.

 I’m a sole trader, how do I add service to my membership?